Medical Treatment Guidelines Overview

 The box for Treatment provided was not based on correct application of the Guideline should be checked.

-When physical therapy is prescribed by the treating medical provider, the Medical Treatment Guidelines require a re-evaluation of the claimant within 2 to 3 weeks of the initial physical therapy visit and then 3 to 4 weeks after the initial re-evaluation.
-Re-evaluations may be performed by the treating medical provider who ordered the physical therapy or the physical therapist.
-However, if the physical therapist conducts the re-evaluation, the treatment notes and any report of the re-evaluation must be sent to the treating medical provider.
-The re-evaluations are important to insure that the claimant is receiving appropriate/adequate medical treatment and can, therefore, maximally participate in the recommended rehabilitation program.
-When a claimant is proceeding slower than expected, it is important for the physician to have this information, either through personally conducting the re-evaluation or receiving information about the re-evaluation, to insure that any co-morbid medical conditions or any previously unidentified limiting medical problems are identified and actively treated, so that the claimant's ability to participate in rehabilitation is maximized.
+When physical therapy is prescribed by the treating physician/NP/PA, the MTGs require a re-evaluation of the patient within two to three weeks of the initial physical therapy visit and then three to four weeks after the initial re-evaluation.
+Re-evaluations may be performed by the physician/NP/PA who ordered the physical therapy or the physical therapist.
+However, if the physical therapist conducts the re-evaluation, the treatment notes and any report of the re-evaluation must be sent to the treating physician/NP/PA.
+The re-evaluations are important to ensure that the patient is receiving appropriate/adequate medical treatment and can, therefore, maximally participate in the recommended rehabilitation program.
+When a patient is proceeding slower than expected, it is important for the physician/NP/PA to have this information, either through personally conducting the re-evaluation or receiving information about the re-evaluation, to insure that any co-morbid medical conditions or any previously unidentified limiting medical problems are identified and actively treated, so that the patient's ability to participate in rehabilitation is maximized.
 If a physical therapist could request a variance then such communication and proper diagnosis or identification of other conditions would probably not occur.
-The physician and physical therapist must act as a team caring for the claimant.
-The physical therapist's scope of practice does not include the medical reassessment of the claimant and it is the physician's responsibility to insure that the patient receives maximal medical treatment in order to maximize participation in rehabilitation, and ultimately a more rapid return to work.
-For these reasons physical therapists are not authorized to request variances.
+The physician/NP/PA and physical therapist must act as a team caring for the patient.
+The physical therapist's scope of practice does not include the medical reassessment of the patient and it is the physician's/NP/PA responsibility to ensure that the patient receives maximal medical treatment in order to maximize participation in rehabilitation, and ultimately a more rapid return to work.
+For these reasons, physical therapists are not authorized to request variances.

 Yes, an insurance carrier can designate a physician authorized by the Chair to conduct IMEs as its medical professional as long as the physician is either employed by the insurance carrier, or has been directly retained by the insurance carrier to review claims and advise the insurance carrier, or is employed by a URAC accredited company retained by the insurance carrier through a contract to review claims and advise the insurance carrier (12 NYCRR §324.1[c]).

-- Do injured workers have to obtain diagnostic tests from within a diagnostic network for treatment covered under the Medical Treatment Guidelines?
+Do patients have to obtain diagnostic tests from within a diagnostic network for treatment covered under the MTGs?

 Yes.
-The Medical Treatment Guidelines have no effect on the insurance carrier's right to direct an injured worker to their diagnostic network.
+The MTGs have no effect on the insurance carrier's right to direct a patient to their diagnostic network.

-- If an MRI is consistent with the medical treatment guidelines, must the MRI be performed at a network facility contracted with by the carrier, if the carrier so notifies the claimant?
+If an MRI is consistent with the medical treatment guidelines, must the MRI be performed at a network facility contracted with by the insurer, if the insurer so notifies the patient?

 Yes.
-The MRI must be performed at a network facility if the carrier has contracted with the network facility and if the carrier properly notifies the claimant pursuant to WCL " 13-a(7).
+The MRI must be performed at a network facility if the insurer has contracted with the network facility and if the insurer properly notifies the patient pursuant to WCL § 13-a(7).

-- How will injuries to parts of the body not covered by the Medical Treatment Guidelines be handled by carriers?
+How will injuries to parts of the body not covered by the MTGs be handled by insurers?

-- What if the injured worker changes treating medical providers mid-treatment?
-Do the timelines and/or number of treatments described in the Guidelines (e.g. physical therapy, chiropractic treatment) start again with the new provider?
+What if the patient changes treating health care providers mid-treatment?
+Do the timelines and/or number of treatments described in the guidelines (e.g., physical therapy, chiropractic treatment) start again with the new provider?